 The premium hands make you the most money; the rags win/lose you the least.
 Even if you don't have a database full of stats to run reports from, just take a second to think:

 - How much of your profits/losses come from 2-3 or 8-3?

-Unless you have a skewed view of your own game, or you're playing an extreme, radical style, your thoughts will be the same as every serious online grinder's results.
+Unless you have a skewed view of your own game or you're playing an extreme, radical style, your thoughts will be the same as every serious online grinder's results.

-The smallest part of your losses/wins comes from hands such as 8-3; if you don't play them, you can't have wins or losses attributed to them.
+The smallest part of your losses/wins comes from hands such as 8-3; if you don't play them you can't have wins or losses attributed to them.

 The hands A-J, K-Q, K-J, Q-J and Q-T are going to be all over the board.
 Most players will see a split; some will have large losses with one or two of these hands, while the other two are break-even to large winnings.

 Marginal hands are called marginal because they typically end at around even.
-If you're a winning player, your wins and losses with them should be positive, but only by a marginal amount.
+If you're a winning player your wins and losses with them should be positive, but only by a marginal amount.